spica-engine/spica/docs/content/guide/getting-started.md

 # the other ones (mongo-1, mongo-2, mongo-3) is our three-member replica set mongodb containers.
 ```

-- Open your browser and navigate to http://localhost:8080
+- Open your browser and navigate to http://localhost:4500
-- The default `identifier` is `spica` and the password is `123`.
+- The default `identifier` is `spica` and the password is `spica`.

-## More details

-> You can skip this part if you don't want to know detailed explanation of requirements.

-> TODO: Explain why do we need replica sets

-> TODO: Explain how you can set up your default language and default users